Looking for more outdoor fun near Olympia?

 DIFFICULTY

-The Four Cedars loop is an easy hike with little elevation gain.
+Easy – The Four Cedars loop has little elevation gain.
 It climbs a bit in the beginning, then descends at the end.
-The path is dirt, so prepare for mud if it’s been raining.
+Prepare for mud if it’s been raining.
 Occasional boardwalks provide secure footing over the muddiest sections.

 WE HIKED IT

-October, 2020, about an hour and 15 minutes to do the full Four Cedars Loop, plus hours of play on the beach
+October, 2020, about an hour and 15 minutes to hike the full Four Cedars Loop

 CURRENT INFO